 Wrapping up our trip, we stopped in Newport.
 While we weren’t expecting much, it ended up being an awesome ending to our little journey.

 We saw sea lions in the harbor, just doing their sea lion-y thing.
-We won a $100 gift card to Mo’s, which came in first place for best oysters I’ve ever had, and a close second for best clam chowder.
+And won a $100 gift card to Mo’s, which came in first place for best oysters I’ve ever had.
+A close second was the best clam chowder.